The Legend of Korra: Spin-offs and sequels

-Sequel series

 On February 20, 2025, Nickelodeon and Avatar Studios announced a sequel series to The Legend of Korra titled Avatar: Seven Havens in celebration of the 20th anniversary of Avatar: The Last Airbender.
-The series will be set after the end of The Legend of Korra and the protagonist will be an earthbender who is the incarnation of the Avatar after Korra's death.
+The series will take place 225 years after the end of The Legend of Korra and the protagonist will be an earthbender who is the incarnation of the Avatar after Korra's death.
 The series will consist of 26 episodes, spread across two seasons.